Breast Pumping Schedule: Establishing One That Works for You – BabyBuddha Products

 In the meantime, here are a few pumping tips to help you increase your milk supply:

-Remember: The Schedule Will Need to Change
+Remember: The Schedule May Need to Change

-Keep in mind that there will be times when your breast pumping schedule will need to be adjusted.
+Keep in mind that there will be times when your breast pumping schedule may need to be adjusted.
 This is not a bad thing!
 Sometimes it is simply trial and error until you find a routine that works best for you.

-It is important to assess it every month or so to see if it needs to change due to your baby’s milk intake, amount of time spent feeding, or if you are regularly experiencing engorgement.
 Other times that your schedule may need to change or be adjusted are if/when mom is going back to work, your baby is getting ready to eat solids, or if you’re considering weaning.

 Other Tips